TheGoodlike13/liberty_or_death/README.md

     sudo chown mumkashi:openldap /etc/krb5.ldap.keytab

 I check the file manually and find no issues.
-It contains entries with both the IP and 'mumkashi-virtualbox'.
+It contains entries with both the IP and `mumkashi-virtualbox`.

     ldapwhoami -Q -Y GSSAPI -H ldapi:///
     sudo ldapwhoami -Q -Y GSSAPI -H ldapi:/// sudo chown root:openldap /etc/krb5.ldap.keytab

-Same errors as before without sudo and with sudo respectively.
+Same errors as before without `sudo` and with `sudo` respectively.

-It looks like 'sudo' is not the problem here.
+It looks like `sudo` is not the problem here.
 There's some kind of [#temporary_instanity](#temporary_instanity) going on, because this command returns no tickets:

     sudo klist

-But just 'klist' does.
+But just `klist` does.
 If I do

     sudo kinit bob

-~~Now I see one ticket with 'sudo klist' and two tickets with 'klist'.~~ ~~Never mind, I can see both with both, I was confused I guess.~~ Never mind, they are totally different pairs of tickets, what the fuck.
+~~Now I see one ticket with `sudo klist` and two tickets with `klist`.~~ ~~Never mind, I can see both with both, I was confused I guess.~~ Never mind, they are totally different pairs of tickets, what the fuck.

-Furthermore, now 'ldapwhoami' gives the same error regardless of 'sudo' usage (Permission denied).
+Furthermore, now `ldapwhoami` gives the same error regardless of `sudo` usage (Permission denied).

 [#motherfucking_elrond](#motherfucking_elrond) was there, 3000 years ago...
 solving the same damn problem.
 Doesn't look like he had much luck.
-The cache files he's talking about can be found in '/tmp' directory.
+The cache files he's talking about can be found in `/tmp` directory.
-You can see the specific ones used by entering 'klist' or 'sudo klist'.
+You can see the specific ones used by entering `klist` or `sudo klist`.
-I try to change permissions to let openldap read them, but to no avail.
+I try to change permissions to let OpenLDAP read them, but to no avail.

 It's becoming clear that I need to dig deeper.
-Using something like '-d 63' on the commands was just not cutting it.
+Using something like `-d 63` on the commands was just not cutting it.
-I need something like the logs of the LDAP itself.
+I need something like the logs of the OpenLDAP itself.

 There's some hints on [this page](https://support.microfocus.com/kb/doc.php?id=7006929).
-It says logs should be in this file '/var/log/messages'.
+It says logs should be in this file `/var/log/messages`.
 Of course, it doesn't exist.
 But there are some random log files in the directory.
-I open one out of curiosity, namely 'syslog' and find this:
+I open one out of curiosity, namely `syslog` and find this:

     Jun  1 16:46:24 mumkashi-VirtualBox kernel: [15296,445433] audit: type=1400
     audit(1654091184.503:107): apparmor="DENIED" operation="open" profile="/usr/
     sbin/slapd" name="/etc/krb5.ldap.keytab" pid=2236 comm="slapd"
     requested_mask="r" denied_mask="r" fsuid=128 ouid=0

-Motherfucker... this entire time it couldn't even open the bloody keytab file.
+Motherfucker... this entire time it couldn't even open the bloody `keytab` file.
 At least that's what I'm getting here.
-Looking up 'slapd cant open keytab file' on google we find [#common_errors](#common_errors), specifically
+Looking up `slapd cant open keytab file` on google we find [#common_errors](#common_errors), specifically

     C.2.4.
 GSSAPI: gss_acquire_cred: Miscellaneous failure; Permission denied;

 Well, well, well.
-Looks familiar.
-GSSAPI, check.
-Permission denied, check.
+Looks familiar. `GSSAPI`, check. `Permission denied`, check.
 If only the command would tell me the file which it couldn't open, this would've been solved lickety-split.
 But no, I had to **RANDOMLY** stumble upon the fact by looking at a **RANDOM** log file I only found **RANDOMLY**.